HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

 ### Generate Dimlpfidex JSON configuration files with the GUI

-If you are not used to deal with JSON configuration files and would like to get over it as fast as possible, read this Notebook.
+If you are not used to deal with JSON configuration files and would like to get over it as fast as possible, a GUI is available to help you.
+Through this short notebook, you will learn how to generate a configuration file using this app and input it in one of the Fidex algorithms.

+!!! info
+    You should [install the GUI](documentation/dimlpfidex/gui.md#installation-guide) before following this notebook.

 !!! example "Dimlpfidex GUI"
     ![Cracks Image](assets/images/gui/gui_example.png){ width="200px", align=left }